 How much of a drug causes an overdose varies, depending on how pure the substance is, how tolerant a person is to it, and whether or not the person has also recently consumed alcohol or other drugs.

-Help is always within reach; you can receive addiction treatment today.
+Help is always within reach; there are several treatment options that can help you start changing your life.
+You can receive addiction treatment at Long Island Interventions today.

 Help is within Reach: Contact Long Island Interventions Today